María Natividad Venegas de la Torre

-María Natividad Venegas de la Torre (8 September 1868 – 30 July 1959) was a Mexican Roman Catholic nun.
-Torre established the Daughters of the Sacred Heart of Jesus of Guadalajara (in latin Congregationem Sororum Filiarum Sacri Cordis Iesu) and assumed the new name of "María of Jesus in the Blessed Sacrament" in 1930.
+María Natividad Venegas de la Torre (religious name María of Jesus in the Blessed Sacrament, 8 September 1868 – 30 July 1959) was a Mexican religious sister in the Roman Catholic Church.
+Torre founded the congregation of the Daughters of the Sacred Heart of Jesus of Guadalajara (Congregationem Sororum Filiarum Sacri Cordis Iesu) in 1930.

-She joined the Association of the Daughters of Mary on 8 December 1898 and later went on to establish her own small community of women who were devoted to the care of the sick.
-She served as a nurse throughout her life and in her own order that she founded for the purpose of catering to the needs of the ill; she was named Superior General in 1921.

-Venegas de la Torre was canonized in 2000 as the first female Mexican saint.

 Life

 María Natividad Venegas de la Torre was born on 8 September 1868 in Mexico as the last of twelve children.
-Her mother died when she was sixteen and her family suffered financial hardships after this as a result.
+Her mother died when she was sixteen and the family suffered financial hardships after this as a result.
 Her father died when she was nineteen, and she was taken in by a paternal aunt.
 A pious child, she spent her time giving religious instruction to neighbors and also cared for those who were poor.

-She became a member of the Association of the Daughters of Mary on the Feast of the Immaculate Conception on 8 December 1898 and would later establish a small group of women devoted to the plight of the ill.
+Venegas joined the Association of the Daughters of Mary on the Feast of the Immaculate Conception 1898.
+Later, she established a small group of women devoted to the plight of the ill.
 She served in this capacity as a nurse as well as a bookkeeper and pharmacist.
-She entered religious life in 1905 and took her vows in 1910.
+She entered religious life in 1905 and made her vows in 1910.